-Digital overload, digital burnout, digital dementia, digital distraction—whatever you might call how social media and device notifications are changing the way we behave, if you’re like the average American who checks their phone 52 times a day, you’ve suffered its effects.
+Digital overload, digital burnout, digital dementia, digital distraction—whatever you might call how social media and device notifications are changing the way we behave, if you’re constantly checking your phone, you’ve suffered its effects.

 “We’re in an always-on culture, even when we think we have breaks,” says Holland Haiis, a digital detox and human connection expert.
 “Even when you’re out for a walk, we’re still on our devices.
 We’re in work mode at 7:30 at night in the grocery store, and our brains are never having any quiet time.
 That’s digital overload.”

 The digital innovations that have us clicking our way through the day can lead to improving productivity in the workplace, but only to a point.
-In fact, productivity has plateaued: The business sector had a 1.3 percent productivity increase between 2007 and 2018—illustrating what’s known as the productivity paradox, or the idea that theoretical productivity gains from digital tools don’t translate into actual productivity.
+In fact, productivity has plateaued: The business sector had a 2.1% productivity increase between 2019 and 2021—illustrating what’s known as the productivity paradox, or the idea that theoretical productivity gains from digital tools don’t translate into actual productivity.

 “With digital overload, we go into a brain fog where it takes us longer to accomplish a task than it normally would have in the past—or more than it really should, because we’re strung out,” Haiis says.
 “It’s not that you can’t work on a project; it’s that you’re not at your best because your brain is overloaded.
 Our brain needs stillness.”

 One way to cultivate that stillness and tune out distractions at work: paper.
-Workers are already flexing paper’s benefits—60 percent of office professionals report already intentionally using paper to be more productive.
-That productivity takes a variety of forms, including improved focus (42 percent of professionals use paper to stay focused and avoid distractions at work), time management (more than half prefer paper for calendars and to-do lists) and idea generation (63 percent prefer paper for collaborating with colleagues and sparking creativity).
+Workers are already flexing paper’s benefits—that productivity takes a variety of forms, including improved focus, time management and idea generation.

 Digital tools can help us do everything from booking business travel to connecting with far-flung colleagues—and experts like Haiis aren’t suggesting that we try to eradicate that help within a productive work environment.
 “I love technology for the ease and simplicity that it gives to our lives, when we stay within the parameters of what we are using technology for,” Haiis says.
 But digitalization can’t replicate the human connection that drives workplace innovation.

-Paper has the ability to deepen creativity and collaboration in meetings, a place where many workplaces misstep—71 percent of senior managers say meetings are inefficient.
+Paper has the ability to deepen creativity and collaboration in meetings, a place where many workplaces misstep—senior managers say meetings are inefficient.
 As one of her ideas to improve productivity in the workplace, Haiis suggests that offices strive for device-free meetings: Participants come in with paper and write down their ideas for solving an issue, then circle their best idea and share with the group.

 “That’s when you get things like, ‘Oh, I was thinking that too—let’s take that a little further,’” Haiis says.
 “Then someone else jumps in, and the next thing you know we’re building camaraderie, we’re building trust and we’re spending time together in a way that boosts everybody’s productivity and creativity.
 We’ve got all these brain chemicals exploding, and from there you’re increasing enthusiasm and excitement.”